 I have gained fantastic relationships with both peers and tutors alike.
-It challenged but motivated me every single day to be the best possible designer that I could be, for the better of myself.
+It challenged but motivated me every single day to be the best possible designer that I could be.

 More about Carla

 What is it about NTU that made you want to study here?

 "After visiting and attending open day’s couple of other universities, it became apparent very quickly that NTU offered the best services and facilities, not to mention it’s outstanding reputation for my chosen course, it was just a bonus that it happened to be in my home town."

 What do you enjoy most about your course at NTU?

 "The close-knit feel.
 I have gained fantastic relationships with both peers and tutors alike.
 It challenged but motivated me every single day to be the best possible designer that I could be, for the better of myself."

 Can you tell us about your favourite memory from your time on your course?

 "It might sound basic, but the IAD studio holds some of my fondest memories at NTU.
 Having pretty much lived in there for the past year, especially in the last few weeks, I’ve laughed, then cried, then laughed some more again in there.
 We set up camp right until the last moment in preparation for the degree show… It feels like home and the support that we had in there was more than you could ever want.
 It allowed us to socialise, bounce off one another, help each other out, and really experience what interior architecture and design was all about."